runtimeverification/wasm-semantics/wasm.md

 Function declarations can look quite different depending on which fields are ommitted and what the context is.
 Here, we allow for an "abstract" function declaration using syntax `func_::___`, and a more concrete one which allows arbitrary order of declaration of parameters, locals, and results.
+`import`, if exists, should always be the last one to declare in `FuncAbbr`.
+When this is implemented in the future, the added subsort will be like `| "(" "import" Identifier ")"`.

 ```k
     syntax TypeKeyWord ::= "param" | "result" | "local"